Share This Guide, Choose Your Platform!

 Can husband pay salary to wife -saving company tax

 When we look at can a husband employ his wife or vice versa, any salaries that the contractor or business owner pays will be regarded as a company expense.
 Therefore, it is a good idea to consider employing spouse to reduce tax for your business.
-As a result, when we consider whether can I employ my wife to reduce tax for my company, the salary that you pay to your wife will save Corporation Tax at the current rate of 19%.
+As a result, when we consider whether can I employ my wife to reduce tax for my company, the salary that you pay to your wife will save Corporation Tax at the current rate of 19% or 25%.

 Final thoughts on paying wife a salary